Aanandi05/Swiftie-Vault/README.md

 # 🎵 Swiftie Vault 🩷

-A secure file vault inspired by Taylor Swift, built with 💖 using Python.
+A secure file vault inspired by Music Creation, built with 💖 using Python.
 It encrypts your files with AES-256, verifies them with SHA-256, and stores them on Google Drive — all protected with OTP-based two-factor authentication.

 ---